 *This price range and average cost were taken from RealSelf—an online aesthetic care forum that gathers data based on reviews submitted by patients.
 It does not indicate the exact cost of breast reduction surgery at Dr. Turkeltaub’s practice.
 To obtain a personalized price quote, please contact us today to schedule a private consultation.

 Assuming you are able to breastfeed prior to breast reduction surgery, there is a good possibility you will be able to do so after surgery though this would depend on a multitude of factors.
-In the less common situations where the nipple-areolar complex is totally removed as part of the procedure and then repositioned prior to completion of the operation as a graft (free nipple graft technique), the ability to breastfeed is negated.
+With the free nipple graft technique where the nipple-areolar complex is totally removed as part of the procedure and then repositioned prior to completion of the operation, the ability to breastfeed is negated.

 If you are planning to have kids in the future and wish to breastfeed, Dr. Turkeltaub recommends making this clear when you meet for your consultation.
 Since the risk of losing the ability to breastfeed does exist (as it does with most surgical breast procedures), disclosing this information from the start can result in improved treatment planning and a clearer idea of the appropriate timing for breast reduction surgery.

-For additional helpful information on a variety of issues related to breast reduction, you can visit Dr. Turkeltaub’s Blog.
+For additional helpful information on a variety of topics related to breast reduction, you can visit Dr. Turkeltaub’s Blog.

 If you are troubled by excessively large breasts, there are numerous reasons to consider breast reduction surgery.
 Contact the Arizona Center for Aesthetic Plastic Surgery to discover how you can benefit from a breast reduction.